 Francesca is an award-winning novelist, memoirist, essayist and poet.
 Her books include the critically acclaimed memoir-cum-novel Bite Your Tongue, the novel Imago, and anthologies The Near and The Far (Scribe Publications, 2016; co-edited with David Carlin), and Press: 100 Love Letters (University of Philippines Press, 2017; co-edited with Laurel Fantauzzo).
-She is also co-author of a limited edition book composed out of iPhone notes with Martina Copley called No Notes (This is writing).
-Her work has appeared in anthologies, literary journals, academic journals, online and in exhibitions including TEXT, New Writing: The International Journal for the Practice and Theory of Creative Writing (Taylor & Francis), Life Writing (Taylor & Francis), The Lifted Brow, Best Australian Science Writing (NewSouth), Just Between Us (Pan Macmillan), Overland, Bumf, Rabbit, Killing the Buddha, Margaret Lawrence Gallery, Queensland Historical Atlas, and The Essay Review (Iowa).
+She is co-author of a limited edition book composed out of iPhone notes with Martina Copley called No Notes (This is writing).
+Her work has appeared in books and anthologies, literary journals, academic journals, online and in exhibitions including TEXT, New Writing: The International Journal for the Practice and Theory of Creative Writing (Taylor & Francis), Life Writing (Taylor & Francis), Axon: Creative Explorations, The Lifted Brow, Best Australian Science Writing (NewSouth), Just Between Us (Pan Macmillan), Overland, Bumf, Rabbit, Killing the Buddha, Margaret Lawrence Gallery, Queensland Historical Atlas, and The Essay Review (Iowa).
 Her artwork is in the collection of the Queensland State Library.

 Francesca has a Doctor of Creative Arts from the University of Wollongong, was the recipient of an International Nonfiction Writers' Fellowship at the University of Iowa, USA, and was showcased in the 2015 Outstanding Field at Victoria College of Arts, University of Melbourne.